 See: 2015 Election Results / 2013 (by-election only) / 2011 Election Results (uncontested) / 2007 Election (uncontested) / 2003 Election (uncontested)

-(When the election is called ‘uncontested’, it means no voting took place)
+(When the election is called ‘uncontested’, it means no voting took place, as there were not enough candidates for an election)